-- 2.6 MM10 relates to strategic policy S2 (approach to new development) and sets out the policy and revised housing supply figures for the plan period.
-Paragraph 4.11 sets out that the pattern of delivery proposed results in a shortfall of 2,614 dwellings (18% of the OAN) against a target of 14,580.
-This equates to 130.7 dpa and would result in a significant shortfall if left to accrue. - 2.7 It is now too late to leave this position to be redressed through a five year review.
+- 2.5 MM10 relates to strategic policy S2 (approach to new development) and sets out the policy and revised housing supply figures for the plan period.
+Paragraph 4.11 sets out that the pattern of delivery proposed, and deletion of the SGO, results in a shortfall of 2,614 dwellings (18% of the OAN) against a target of 14,580.
+This equates to 130.7 dpa and would result in a significant shortfall if left to accrue. - 2.6 Moreover, it is now too late to leave this position to be redressed through a five year review.
 Had EBC acted quickly on the post hearing actions there may have been time, but this is no longer the case.
-The section below demonstrates the point, relative

-- to the point in time when a five year housing land supply shortfall arises (in 2026, before a new local plan would be adopted under a five year review process). - 2.8 The risk is further highlighted, if there is no policy requirement to review (i.e. only a mention in the supporting text) and no policy consequence, in terms of site review if a review is not progressed.
-There is a need for a policy leading to the release of additional sustainable sites, on the edge of the urban area, in circumstances where a review has not taken place. - 2.9 EBC's response to Action 4.4 'Consider need to introduce a Policy or supporting text on 5YS in the local plan' fails to engage with the question, merely referencing the national requirement to monitor five-year HLS. - 2.10 This position is highlighted by the updated trajectory (ED101) which confirms that there will be a five year supply shortfall emerging at a point before a five year review plan would be adopted (say 1 April 2027 just over five years from now).
-The below table highlights the position at 1 April 2026 (using EBC's assumptions regarding delivery), highlighting that there would be a significant five-year HLS shortfall at 1 April 2026, a year before the next plan would be adopted.
-This shortfall will only get worse in the years following.
+The section below demonstrates this point, relative to the point in time when a five year housing land supply shortfall arises (in 2026, before a new local plan would be adopted under a five-year review process). - 2.7 The risk is further highlighted, if there is no policy requirement to review (i.e. only a mention in the supporting text) and no policy consequence, in terms of site review if a review is not progressed.
+There is a need for a policy leading to the release of additional sustainable sites, on the edge of the urban area, in circumstances where a review has not taken place. - 2.8 The position is highlighted by the updated housing trajectory (ED101) which confirms that there will be a five year supply shortfall emerging at a point before a five year plan review would be adopted (say 1 April 2027 just over five years from now).
+The below table highlights the position at 1 April 2026 (using EBC's assumptions regarding delivery), confirming that there would be a significant and substantial five-year HLS shortfall at 1 April 2026, a year before the next plan (under the five year review) would be adopted.

-Trajectory position at 1 April 2026
+Trajectory position at 1 April 2026:

 Requirement

-5729 3,645
+5x729 3,645

 Surplus (delivered pre 1 April 2026) 914

-Sum 2,731
+Sum 2,7331

 Plus 5% 2,868

 Completions per annum

 2026/27 784

 2027/28 522

 2028/29 375

 2029/30 345

 2030/31 325

 Total 2351

 Supply -516.55

 HLS 4.09 years

-- 2.11 In short, the position can no longer be left to plan review, if a plan-led approach is to be put in place in Eastleigh Borough.
-The situation should be addressed now, through allocation of sites or a permissive policy towards the release of additional sites in sustainable locations adjacent to the urban area. - 2.12 Further, MM11 and strategic policy S3 (location of new housing) appear to be in conflict with EBC's evidence base.
+- 2.9 In short, the position can no longer be left to plan review, if a plan-led approach is to be put in place in Eastleigh Borough.
+The situation should be addressed now, through the allocation of sites or a permissive policy towards the release of additional sites in sustainable locations adjacent to the urban area. - 2.10 Further, MM11 and strategic policy S3 (location of new housing) appear to be in conflict with EBC's evidence base.
 Specifically, draft policy S3, section 1a, lists the sites that will deliver 5,960 homes against the identified need set out in policy S2.
-When comparing the housing numbers listed in draft policy S3 with Table 4 of

-ED101 (EBC Housing Supply update July 2020), it appears that there is a shortfall of 336 net available dwellings, as set out in the table below.
+When comparing the housing numbers listed in draft policy S3 with Table 4 of ED101 (EBC Housing Supply update July 2020), it appears that there is a shortfall of 336 net available dwellings, as set out in the table below.
 If this is the case, the sites listed in draft policy S3, section 1a, are in fact only capable of delivering 5,624 dwellings, meaning that the plan's housing shortfall is even greater.
-Bloor considers that this reinforces the need for the Inspector to fully review the housing numbers and allocated sites now, as well as requiring EBC to clarify the full extent of the housing shortfall and identify appropriate sites to address this need.

-Policy S3 against Table 4 of ED101 (EBC Housing Supply update July 2020)
+Policy S3 against Table 4 of ED101 (EBC Housing Supply update July 2020):